hummingbot/hummingbot-site/docs/index.md

 New to Hummingbot?
 Start here!

-- Quickstart: Coming soon!
 - [Installation](/installation): Install Hummingbot on various platforms
+- [Quickstart](/quickstart): Follow the new Quickstart guide to learn how to build a custom market making strategy with Hummingbot!
-- [Basic Operations](/operation): Basic commands and actions in Hummingbot
+- [Features](/operation): The main commands and configs in Hummingbot

 ## 🎓 Learn with Botcamp

-⭐ If you'd like to learn algo trading with Hummingbot, check out [Hummingbot Botcamp](https://hummingbot.org/botcamp), an intensive, small-batch bootcamp that teaches you **how to build your own custom trading bot in only 6 weeks**.
+⭐ If you'd like to learn algo trading with Hummingbot, check out [Hummingbot Botcamp](https://hummingbot.org/botcamp), an intensive, small-batch bootcamp that teaches you **how to build your own custom algo trading strategy in only 6 weeks**.
 Each cohort of Botcamp culminates in a Demo Day where students present their custom scripts and compete for HBOT rewards and the glory of victory!

 Many of the sample scripts in the [`/scripts/`](https://github.com/hummingbot/hummingbot/tree/master/scripts) folder were contributed by Botcamp students.